 In the previous four chapters, I have looked at the redesign through four organizational windows: social work, government, ministry and CFSA.
 In this chapter, I want to complete a more dynamic analysis that better describes and understands the interaction between these elements in shaping the eventual outcome of the redesign process.
 My goal is to return to the fundamental theoretical concerns set out in chapter two.
 Using these theoretical concepts I want to pull together the pieces of my analysis into a comprehensive argument about how and why radical organizational change failed.
-In particular, I want to show how the use of concepts from the radical organizational change failed in the reference in the research concepts of agency and structure, I probe the interaction between the coalitions and the broader institutional contexts in which the attempted redesign took place.
+In particular, I want to show how the use of concepts from the radical organizational change literature might usefully extend the analysis offered by the public sector reform literature.
+Building on the research concepts of agency and structure, I probe the interaction between the coalitions and the broader institutional contexts in which the attempted redesign took place.